 Capital, remains at the forefront of technical research and regulatory developments and has participated in various European Commission Research proposals on shipping projects, participating in consortia of EU companies, with various partners including: the American Bureau of Shipping (Europe), Lloyd's Register of Shipping (UK), Lisnave Shipyard (Portugal), the University of Manchester (UK), the University of Strathclyde (UK), the National Centre of Scientific Research "Demokritos" (Greece), the National Technical University of Athens (Greece), Asociacion Centro Tecnologico Naval y Del Mar (Spain), Bundesanstalt Fuer Materialforschung & Pruefung (Germany) and other prominent companies and research centers.

 Capital is a member of the advisory board of the Patras Science Park (PSP), which was established according to the model of “Incubator” for New Technology Based Firms (NTBFs).
 The main scope is to provide high quality infrastructure as well as co-shape the appropriate financial and social conditions that will support and promote the creation, proof-of-concept operation and development of innovative firms through spin-off / spin-out processes and the co‑operation among the University, Research Centers and the Industry.
 For over 15 years, PSP supports the growth of innovative, technology based companies across several sectors such as ICT, biotechnology, clean energy and other industrial technologies, contributing to the City Region’s knowledge economy.

-Finally, Capital participates through its representatives in several scientific fora (e.g. Tradewinds Forum, Safety4Seas, NTUA, Marine Money, Capital Link, Technological Academies events etc) presenting the experience of a modern ship operator, facing all new challenges in shipping.
+Finally, Capital participates through its representatives in several scientific fora such as Tradewinds Forum, Safety4Seas, NTUA, Marine Money, Capital Link, Technological Academies events and others, presenting the experience of a modern ship operator, facing all new challenges in shipping.